 How Are We Operating At This Time?

-Our response to COVID-19 remains under daily review and we are following the advice of government and public health bodies closely to ensure we implement changes to our operations where necessary.
+Our response to COVID-19 remains under regular review and we are following the advice of government and public health bodies closely to ensure we implement changes to our operations where necessary.

 Our essential work, including maintenance and power cut response, is continuing as this is important for ensuring the network remains resilient and any disruption to supply is minimised.
 By continuing with this critical work we are able to protect the network for the months ahead when more than ever homes and vital services across Northern Ireland will need a reliable electricity supply.